adam-hanna/jwt-auth/README.md

 ## Goals
 It is important to understand the objective of this auth architecture.
 It certainly is not an applicable design for all use cases.
 Please read and understand the goals, below, and make changes to your own workflow to suit your specific needs.

-1. Protection of non-critical api's (e.g. not meant for financial, healthcare, gov't, etc. services)
+1. Protection of non-critical API's (e.g. not meant for financial, healthcare, gov't, etc. services)
 2. Stateless
 3. User sessions
 4. CSRF protection
 5. Web and/or mobile

 ## Design
-The design of this auth system is based around the three major components, listed below.
+The design of this auth system is based on the three major components, listed below.

 1. Short-lived (minutes) JWT Auth Token
-2. Longer-lived (hours / days) JWT Refresh Token
+2. Longer-lived (hours/days) JWT Refresh Token
 3. CSRF secret string

 ### 1. Short-lived (minutes) JWT Auth Token
-The short-lived jwt auth token allows the user to make stateless requests to protected api endpoints.
+The short-lived jwt auth token allows the user to make stateless requests to protected API endpoints.
 It has an expiration time of 15 minutes by default and will be refreshed by the longer-lived refresh token.

 ### 2. Longer-lived (hours/days) JWT Refresh Token
 This longer-lived token will be used to update the auth tokens.
 These tokens have a 72 hour expiration time by default which will be updated each time an auth token is refreshed.

-These refresh tokens contain an id which can be revoked by an authorized client.
+These refresh tokens contain an id that can be revoked by an authorized client.

 ### 3. CSRF Secret String
-A CSRF secret string will be provided to each client and will be identical the CSRF secret in the auth and refresh tokens and will change each time an auth token is refreshed.
+A CSRF secret string will be provided to each client and will be identical to the CSRF secret in the auth and refresh tokens and will change each time an auth token is refreshed.
 These secrets will live in an "X-CSRF-Token" response header, by default, but the header key can be set as an option.
-These secrets will be sent along with the auth and refresh tokens on each api request.
+These secrets will be sent along with the auth and refresh tokens on each API request.

-When request are made to protected endpoint, this CSRF secret needs to be sent to the server either as a hidden form value with a name of "X-CSRF-Token", in the request header with the key of "X-CSRF-Token", or in the "Authorization" request header with a value of "Bearer " + token.
+When requests are made to a protected endpoint, this CSRF secret needs to be sent to the server either as a hidden form value with a name of "X-CSRF-Token", in the request header with the key of "X-CSRF-Token", or in the "Authorization" request header with a value of "Bearer " + token.
 This secret will be checked against the secret provided in the auth token in order to prevent CSRF attacks.
 It will be refreshed each time the auth token is refreshed from the refresh token.

 ## Cookies or Bearer Tokens?
-This API is setup to either use cookies (default) or bearer tokens.
+This API is set up to either use cookies (default) or bearer tokens.
 To use bearer tokens, set the BearerTokens option equal to true in the config settings.

 When using bearer tokens, you'll need to include the auth and (optionally [the]) refresh jwt's (along with your csrf secret) in each request.
 Include them in the request headers.
 The keys can be defined in the auth options, but default to "X-Auth-Token" and "X-Refresh-Token", respectively.
 See the bearerTokens example for sample code of both.